jabahum/simple_shell/README.md

-# Holberton Shell - a simple shell
+# ALX  Shell - a simple shell

-##### Holberton Shell (hsh) is a simple command line shell for OS X and Linux.
+##### ALX Shell (hsh) is a simple command line shell for OS X and Linux.
 Hsh includes most basic features present in the bash shell.
-This shell was built as a project for Holberton School.
+This shell was built as a project for ALX School.

 #### Quick Start